Sad-AI-dev/Sad-AI-dev/README.md

 #
 ### Current Projects

-I am currently working on project **Quantum Gaming**, which is a project organized by my study.
+As part of my study, I am currently working on project **Quantum Gaming**.
-The aim of the project is to help out the Quantum lab at Saxion by providing simulation software which allows for expirementation and rapid prototyping.
+The aim of which is to help out the Quantum lab at Saxion by providing software which allows for accurately simulation of Quantum Mechanics.

-Assigned to this project are me and my fellow programmer [Arjen van Klaveren](https://arjenvklaveren.github.io/).
+Assigned to this project along with me is my fellow programmer [Arjen van Klaveren](https://arjenvklaveren.github.io/).
 My responsibilities for the project include designing and implementing the software architecture in Unity and implementing gameplay systems.

 Alongside this project, I am developing a utils library for Unity.
 The wiki for which can be found [here](https://github.com/Sad-AI-dev/SadUtils_Package/wiki).